mpdunne/codeine/docs/tutorial/repeats.rst

 times without gaps.
 Tandem repeats can increase the risk of polymerase slippage, repeat expansion, and DNA synthesis failures.

-The following example uses a ``TandemRepeats`` to forbid tandem repeats with a repeat unit of 4 nucleotides occurring three or more times consecutively.
+The following example uses ``TandemRepeats`` to forbid tandem repeats with a repeat unit of 4 nucleotides occurring three or more times consecutively.

 .. code-block:: python